 Pointwise's software is currently in use at over 700 sites in countries around the world.
 The client base is typified by world-class organizations like Lockheed Martin, Northrop-Grumman, Boeing, Raytheon, General Dynamics, and NASA and by leading edge applications such as the space shuttle, Joint Strike Fighter, F-22, Advanced Turbine System, and advanced submarines.

-Strategic distributorships have been established in China, Finland, Germany, Israel, Italy, Japan, South Korea, Sweden, Taiwan, and the United Kingdom.
-Reseller and OEM arrangements have been established with several developers of commercial CFD software.
+Strategic distributorships have been established in China, Finland, Germany, Israel, Japan, South Korea, Sweden, and the United Kingdom.
 More information about our sales partners can be found on our Contact Us page.

 Pointwise maintains its worldwide headquarters in Fort Worth, Texas, located about 30 minutes southwest of DFW International Airport.
 Corporate operations, product development, and sales and support for North American and international clients are performed in the Fort Worth office.
 Directions to our headquarters can be found on our Visit Us page.
 Read more about our century-old headquarters property known as the Bicocchi Building.